 Cutlery is a collective term used to describe the tools used for the preparation and handling of foods or drinks.
 They form part of the general term ‘utensils’.
-Cutleries are commonly made of plastic, aluminium or steel.
+Cutleries are commonly made of plastic, aluminum, or steel.
 But the concern is how plastic cutleries are easily disposable, which has led to vast environmental pollution by plastic cutlery.

 Environmental Impact of Plastic Cutlery